munterfi/glacier-flow-model/README.md

 ## Data

-The DEM provided in this repository is from[swisstopo](https://www.swisstopo.admin.ch/en/home.html)and can be[downloaded](https://shop.swisstopo.admin.ch/en/products/height_models/dhm25200)for free.
+The DEM provided in this repository is from [swisstopo](https://www.swisstopo.admin.ch/en/home.html) and can be [downloaded](https://shop.swisstopo.admin.ch/en/products/height_models/dhm25200) for free.
 It covers the area of Switzerland and has a resolution of 200m.
 In order to speed up the calculations, the DEM provided here was cut to a smaller extent around the Aletsch glacial arena.
 But the simulation can also be run on the original file of swisstopo, just follow